 - To assess the benefits for APEC member countries as well the areas of cooperation

 - To know the role of the Commission on Trade and Investment of APEC

-- To analyze the process of economic integration and trade among APEC member countries (Free Trade Area of the Asia-Pacific)
+- To analyse the process of economic integration and trade among APEC member countries (Free Trade Area of the Asia-Pacific)

-- To understand the liberalization of commerce, trade facilitation and investment flows between APEC countries
+- To understand the liberalisation of commerce, trade facilitation and investment flows between APEC countries

 - To know the Free Trade Agreements between APEC countries

 Sample of the subject: Asia-Pacific Economic Cooperation (APEC)